-To provide opportunities for self identifying women and femmes of color to develop socially conscious art while forming sisterly bonds.
+To provide opportunities for self identifying women and nonbinary of color to develop socially conscious art while forming sisterly bonds.

 Flawless Brown is an artist collective and sisterhood for self identifying women and nonbinary of color.
 Our sisterhood exists as a network for women of color seeking hands-on experience and artistic collaborations within their fields while fostering a supportive and healthy environment where every voice is valued.
-There are currently four departments: Flawless Stage (performing arts), Flawless Pictures (visual and media arts), Flawless Writes (writing and publishing, Flawed (Comedy) and Flawless Marketing (PR and marketing).
+There are currently five departments: Flawless Sisterhood, Flawless Stage (performing arts), Flawless Writes (writing and publishing), Flawed Comedy (comedy troupe), and Flawless Radio (radio show).
 There is also an online alumni chapter and an affiliate chapter in Los Angeles.

 FLAWLESS BROWN FOUNDED BY NYLA WISSA